What Does It Mean to Have Medicaid Planning

 Medicaid planning involves legally and ethically protecting assets for those who do not already qualify for Medicaid (because their income or assets are too high).
 Contrary to popular belief, there is no need to wait five years to be eligible for Medicaid if you consult with an experienced Medicaid planning expert.

-With this being said, why should anyone engage in Medicaid Planning or hire a medicaid planning expert?
+With this being said, why should anyone engage in Medicaid Planning or hire a Medicaid planning expert?
 Families partake in Medicaid planning to ensure the greatest possibility of acceptance into the Medicaid program without having to be completely impoverished first.
-There are a plethora of reasons as to why one would invest in Medicaid planning – but mostly it boils down to making your money last longer to lead the highest possible quality of life.
+There are a plethora of reasons as to why one would invest in Medicaid planning – but mostly it boils down to making your money last longer to lead the highest possible quality of life (whether its staying at home longer or affording a nicer facility).

 Medicaid Planning is an Excellent Financial Investment